 Ms. Steiner serves as general counsel to the Sacramento Metropolitan Cable Commission, which holds the cable television franchise for the county and the cities within the county.
 She also represents the City of Modesto on cable and telecommunications matters, as well as other local franchising entities.
 She has negotiated cable franchise renewals and transfers, franchises with cable overbuilders, and represented franchising entities in cable and wireless cellular tower litigation.
 She is currently representing municipal clients related to distributed antenna system (DAS) disputes.

 Ms. Steiner has been liaison to the League of California Cities’ Committee on Revenue & Taxation.
 She is a member of the Southern California and Nevada chapters of the National Association of Telecommunications Officers and Advisors and a past president of the Sacramento County Bar Association Public Law Section.
 Ms. Steiner is a member of the State Bar of California and the League of California Cities.
 She is a past member of the Legal Advocacy Committee, the City Attorneys’ Legislative Committee and the Bond Financing Ad Hoc Committee related to legal counsel opinion letters, and past co-chair of PG&E’s Re-Franchising Committee.

 Ms. Steiner is listed as one of The Best Lawyers in America® 2009-2012 in the municipal law category.
-She has been named a Northern California Super Lawyer for the last four years.
+She has been named a Northern California Super Lawyer for the last five years.